tmscarla/akka-big-data/README.md

 * **Starter node**: hosts the main actors, Source, Sink, Master, Collector and a Worker for each Operator.
 * **Collaborator node**: hosts a Worker for each Operator.

 In this way, for each Operator of the Job we have a corresponding worker on each machine.
-The actors hierarchy is roughly the following:
+The actors hierarchy of a sample Job with three Workers (Map, Filter, Aggregate) is the following:

 <p align="center">
  <img src="https://github.com/tmscarla/akka-big-data/blob/master/img/actors_hierarchy.png" width=90%>
 </p>

+Black nodes are allocated on the Starter machine, while colored Workers are allocated on Collaborators.
+The **Master** node is in charge of allocating all the Workers within its context, in this way it's able to:
+* Choose for local or remote deployment
+* Set dinamically the downstream of each Worker
+* Handle failures

+## Computation: from Source to Sink
+The Source node continuosly sends messages of <Key, Value> pairs to its downstream, which is the first stage of Workers of the first Operator.
+It can operate in two different ways:
+* *Random*: crafts randomly generated messages within a specified keySize and valueSize range.
+* *Read*: reads rows from a csv file with two columns ['Key', 'Value']

+## Stream vs Batch mode

+## Fault tolerance

+# REST API

-## Collaborators
+## Other Collaborators

 - [Matteo Moreschini](https://github.com/teomores)
 - [Alessio Russo Introito](https://github.com/russointroitoa)